maciejbac/GymDB/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use the arrow keys to control the snake.
-Steer the snake towards the red fruit to grow bigger!

-Press 'r' to restart the game.
+WIP

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/macko939/snakeJS/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/macko939/GymDB/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->